Lacertidae

 The Lacertidae are the family of the wall lizards, true lizards, or sometimes simply lacertas, which are native to Afro-Eurasia.
 It is a diverse family with at about 360 species in 39 genera.
 They represent the dominant group of reptiles found in Europe.
-The group includes the genus Lacerta, which contains some of the most commonly seen lizard (thus "true" lizard) species in Europe.

 Habitat

 The European and Mediterranean species of lacertids live mainly in forest and scrub habitats.
 Eremias and Ophisops species replace these in the grassland and desert habitats of Asia.
 African species usually live in rocky, arid areas.
 Holaspis species are among the few arboreal lacertids, and its two species, Holaspis guentheri and Holaspis laevis, are gliders (although apparently poor ones), using their broad tail and flattened body as an aerofoil.

 Description

-Lacertids are small or medium-sized lizards.
-Most species are less than 9 cm long, excluding the tail, although the largest living species, Gallotia stehlini, reaches 46 cm, and some extinct forms were larger still.
+Lacertids are small to medium-sized lizards.
+Most species are less than 9cm long, excluding the tail.
+The largest living species, Gallotia stehlini, reaches 46cm, and some extinct forms were larger still.
 They are primarily insectivorous.
 An exception is Meroles anchietae, one of the few wall lizards that regularly eat seeds – an appropriate food for a lizard of the harsh Namib Desert.

 Lacertids are remarkably similar in form, with slender bodies and long tails, but have highly varied patterns and colours, even within the same species.
 Their scales are large on the head, which often also has osteoderms, small and granular on the back, and rectangular on the underside.
 Most species are sexually dimorphic, with the males and females having different patterns.

 At least eight species from the Caucasus are parthenogenetic, and three species give birth to live young, including the viviparous lizard, Zootoca vivipara.